Skip to main content

 Genetic variations in the CYP19A1 gene can either accelerate or decelerate estrogen production, directly impacting hormonal balance.

 Loss-of-function mutations, on the other hand, impair the enzyme’s ability to produce estrogen.
 Over 20 such mutations have been identified, leading to aromatase deficiency.
-This condition results in low and a buildup of androgens.
+This condition results in low estrogen levels and a buildup of androgens.
 In females, this can cause virilization (development of male characteristics) even before birth, as the placenta is unable to convert fetal androgens into estrogen.

 How Do Genetic Variations Impact Hormonal Therapies?